swiftlang/swift/docs/SIL/SIL.md

     including a Swift class instance, a box allocated by `alloc_box`, or a thick function's closure context.
 It may not alias natively Objective-C class instances.
--   An `AnyObject` or `Builtin.BridgeObject` may alias any class instance, whether Swift or Objective-C, but may not alias non-class-instance heap objects.
+-   An `AnyObject` may alias any class instance, whether Swift or Objective-C, but may not alias non-class-instance heap objects.
+-   A `Builtin.BridgeObject` may alias any class instance, whether Swift or Objective-C, but may not alias non-class-instance heap objects.
+Here, "aliasing" refers to accessing the memory pointed-to by the bridge object value.
+As explained in [Typed Access TBAA](#typed-access-tbaa), a pointer to a `Builtin.BridgeObject` cannot alias another type.
 -   Two values of the same class type `$C` may alias.
 Two values of related class type `$B` and `$D`, where there is a subclass relationship between `$B` and `$D`, may alias.
 Two values of